 Fooled us good.
 Debt was repaid, but the tax never came off and will be with us

+for all eternity.
 How about this Lie, Trudeau imposed a 5% tax on every litre of Gas

 in order to establish a National Oil Company called Petero Canada.
 He swore thatthis tax would come off as soon as Petro Canada was up and running.
 And so it